template<class T>

 template<class T> template<class T>

-Rad<T> angle(const Quaternion<T>& normalizedA, const Quaternion<T>& normalizedB)
+Rad<T> halfAngle(const Quaternion<T>& normalizedA, const Quaternion<T>& normalizedB)

-Angle between normalized quaternions.
+Half-angle between normalized quaternions.

 Expects that both quaternions are normalized.